-SPED 476 Teaching Students with Traumatic Brain Injury (TBI)

-Children and adolescents in the United States affect mild to severe brain injury (TBI) and return to the educational settings every day.
-This course is intended to improve understanding of brain injury among practitioners who are working with students with TBI in and out of school settings (however, more focused on in school settings) such as educators, school administrators, related service providers, rehabilitation counselors, transition coordinators, parents, and others.
+This course serves as an introduction to current special education policy and practice exploring the federal and state legislation.
+Students will examine evidence to support current policy and forces that shape the passage of future legislation.
+Offered every semester. - Teaching Students with Traumatic Brain Injury (TBI) 3.00 SPED 476 Children and adolescents in the United States affect mild to severe brain injury (TBI) and return to the educational settings every day.
+This course is intended to improve understanding of brain injury among practitioners who are working with students with TBI in and out of school settings (however. more focused on in school settings) such as educators, school administrators, related service providers, rehabilitation counselors, transition coordinators, parents, and others.
 Students will survey; 1) current status of educational related services across the country concerning students with brain injuries, 2) basic anatomy and neurophysiology, assessment procedures of TBI, the effects of TBI, rehabilitation/educational support system for recovery in school and community, and instructional strategies for students with TBI.